Ronak99/stanza.js/README.md

 //you can use jquery or javascript
 ```

-3.Create animation settings object variable and pass it as a second argument in the config function
+3. Create animation settings object variable and pass it as a second argument in the config function
 ```js
 var animationSettings = {
   "animationName":"hinge",